gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 `FileSystem.WaitForFileWriteAccess` method is a subtle but important primitive.
 It waits for a write access to the specified file.

 Why would anyone want such a method?
-It turns out that a modern OS is a noisy environment that can put your app under sledgehammer.
+It turns out that a modern OS is a noisy environment that can put your app under a sledgehammer.

 For example, if an app changes a file, it immediately grabs attention of various OS services.
 Anti-virus tools, search engines, file synchronization applications all can lock the files for short random time spans.